dypshong/dypshong.github.io/cv.md

 * **Programming Systems for Heterogeneous Machines**: code and system optimization for GPU architectures

 ## Education
-* PhD. student in Computer Science and Engineering, Seoul National University, 2020-Current
+* PhD. candidate in Computer Science and Engineering, Seoul National University, 2020-Current
 * M.S. in Computer Science and Engineering, Seoul National University, 2020
 * B.A. in Sociology and B.S. in Computer Science and Engineering, Seoul National University, 2018